An editorial · Vol. I · Boca Raton, FL · 2026

 The Blues & Greens story sits inside a larger picture.

-Florida holds the largest concentration of senior home equity in the country.
+Florida holds one of the largest concentrations of senior home equity in the country.
 The category serving that wealth has been rebuilt in the last 18 months in ways most consumers — and most adult children — haven't heard about.
-The editorial covers the demographic shift, the institutional changes, the cost math, and the four ways Florida specifically differs from every other state.
+The editorial covers the demographic shift, the institutional changes, the cost math, and the ways Florida specifically differs from most other states.

 ← Read the editorial